AzugBe/azugbe.github.io/_pages/privacy.md

     Email: privacy@pretix.eu
     Website: www.pretix.eu

-The [Pretix Privacy Policy](https://pretix.eu/about/en/privacy) is applicable to data subjects registering for events organized by AZUG vzw.
+The [Pretix Privacy Policy](https://pretix.eu/about/en/privacy) is applicable to data subjects registering for events organized by AZUG (BUG - Initiative vzw).

 The event registration process captures at least the data subject's full name and e-mail address.
 This data is used for sending out event registration confirmation, event reminders and a post-event survey.
 The data may be used to print name badges that the data subject can wear during the event.